 - Is eligibility for the loan income-based or credit-based?

-- Does having a co-signer decrease the interest rate and/or loan fees?
+- Does having a co-signer impact my loan decision and repayment terms?

 - How is the interest rate calculated?
 Is it fixed or variable?